edoardoconc/ABCforRMM/README.md

 ## Repo Structure

 In the code directory you can find all the code: to run the sampler you just need to open the main file, which is ABCForNormalMixture.
+ABCForNormalMixture is divided in a editable section that process the parameter choice, in a section that run the sampler (RejectionSamplingABC) and in a section that compute the post-processing.
 In the images directory there are the pictures needed for the readme file, while in the data directory we uploaded some of the most meaniningful simulations.

 ## Results Overview